blocky/attestation-service-cli/README.md

 	./bky-as attest-api-call > out.json
 ```

-3. Inspect the attested API response
+3. Inspect the attested API response.
+(You may need to install
+[`jq`](https://jqlang.github.io/jq/), if you don't have it already, to inspect
+JSON output.)

 ```bash
 jq '.api_calls[0].claims.response.body | @base64d | fromjson' out.json